Old School DG Done Right... For the Most Part

 2 Helpful / 1 Not

-Pros: -Morley Field is a popular, well-loved course not to far from downtown San Diego.
-It winds through hilly terrain with open areas and plenty of trees as well.
+Pros: -Morley Field is a popular, well-loved course not too far from downtown San Diego.
+It winds through hilly terrain with a good mix of open, wooded, uphill and downhill holes.
+Plus, with all the different types of trees and bushes, you'll find yourself throwing a multitude of shots.

 -To have a pro shop is great, but to have a pro shop this well-stocked is amazing.
-However, all the discs are behind the counter so you have to ask if you want to feel/rent/buy one.
-Restrooms are also available.
+Food and a great selection of discs are available.
+Bathrooms, too.

--Each hole had plenty of pin locations, far enough away to completely change each hole from one week to the next.
+-Each hole had a ton (3-10) of pin locations, far enough away to completely change each hole from one week to the next.
 It would never get boring.
 The tee signs very accurately showed where that weeks' location is, however some local knowledge is useful on the blind holes.

--Each hole had a great informative tee sign that showed the current pin location, and a large concrete tee pad.
-Most holes also had a bench and a trash can.
+-Each hole had a large concrete tee pad, a bench and a trash can.

-Cons: -It is very popular and crowded, even on weekdays as there aren't an ample amount of DG courses in San Diego, and it is very centrally located.
+Cons: -Morley Field is a very popular and crowded course, even on weekdays, as there aren't an ample amount of disc golf courses in San Diego.
+Large groups of novice players are common and will make for a slow round.

 -The terrain is very rough.
 Rocks, roots, and loose dirt are common.
 Be careful or you'll twist an ankle.